seanemile/gas-optimization/README.md

 ---

-### Tip 14: Avoid repetitive checks eg using safe math library
+## GAS-14: Avoid repetitive checks eg using safe math library

 ---

-### Tip 15: Using `private` visibility rather than `public` for constants
+## GAS-15: Using `private` visibility rather than `public` for constants

-If needed, the value can be read from the verified contract source code.
+- Description If needed, the value can be read from the verified contract source code.
 Savings are due to the compiler not having to create non-payable getter functions for deployment calldata, and not adding another entry to the method ID table)

 ---

-### Tip 16: Usage of UINT/INTS smaller than 32 bytes (256 bits) incurs overhead
+## GAS-16: Usage of UINT/INTS smaller than 32 bytes (256 bits) incurs overhead

 When using elements that are smaller than 32 bytes, your contract’s gas usage may be higher.
 This is because the EVM operates on 32 bytes at a time.
 Therefore, if the element is smaller than that, the EVM must use more operations in order to reduce the size of the element from 32 bytes to the desired size.)

 ---

-### Tip 17. ++I costs less gas than I++, especially when It's used in for-loops
+## GAS-17: ++I costs less gas than I++, especially when It's used in for-loops

 ---

-### Tip 18.
+## GAS-18.

 ---

-### Tip 19.
-Calling internal functions is cheaper
+## GAS-19: Calling internal functions is cheaper

 Calling public functions is more expensive than calling internal functions, because in the former